Abhishekshahi12/Sudoko_Solver/README.md

-# Sudoko_Solver
+# Sudoku_Solver
- It is a webpage solving sudoko and generating sudoko
+ It is a webpage solving sudoku and generating sudoku